Thinking about growing autoflowers without nutrients?

 Restricting potassium intake leads to very weak plants.
 This element ensures your weed plant’s metabolism works correctly and keeps roots strong.

 Potassium helps the stomata under the leaves open and close.
-Without it, marijuana plants struggle to hold any water or breathe.
+Without it, or with insufficient potassium, marijuana plants struggle to hold any water or breathe.
 Plants will also have trouble activating the enzymes needed to convert energy.